-King's Hill Primary School is aware of and assesses the risks in the wider community when considering the well-being and safety of our pupils.
+King's Hill and Salisbury Primary School are aware of and assess the risks in the wider community when considering the well-being and safety of our pupils.
 We are aware of indicators of abuse and neglect, and understand that children can be at risk of harm inside and outside of the school, inside and outside of home and online.

-Our school follows the child protection procedures as defined by Walsall Safeguarding Partnership (https://qo.walsall.gov.uk/walsall-safequarding-partnership/) and the multi-agency threshold guidance, Walsall Right Help, Right Time - A Continuum of Need.
+Our schools follow the child protection procedures as defined by Walsall Safeguarding Partnership (https://go.walsall.gov.uk/walsall-safeguarding-partnership/) and the multi-agency threshold guidance, Walsall Right Help, Right Time - A Continuum of Need.
 We work with partners to ensure the best outcomes for children and young people.

-This policy applies to all staff, volunteers and visitors to our school as safeguarding is everyone's responsibility.
+This policy applies to all staff, volunteers and visitors to our schools as safeguarding is everyone's responsibility.
 We facilitate a whole school approach to safeguarding meaning that we ensure safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
 We know that ultimately, all systems, processes and policies should operate with the best interests of the child at their heart.
-All staff and volunteers are aware of the safeguarding procedures in our school and these are explained to as part of staff induction.
+All staff and volunteers are aware of the safeguarding procedures in our schools and these are explained to as part of staff induction.